-- There is an explosion of programs in this area and a tremendous strain on the system.
+- 4: There is an explosion of programs in this area and a tremendous Strain on the system.
 There is no area where the issue of personnel shortage is more acute than this.
-In fact, a significant number of teachers are non-Jewish. - The best practice sites identified are at least as good as any early childhood programs in North America.
-There is evidence that they are having an impact on the Jewish commitment of families. - There is better supervision in early childhood programs than in any other area of Jewish education.
-This is attributable to licensing requirements. - Training is a serious issue in early childhood programs.
-Many of the teachers have no Judaic training and many others have no education training. - 5.
+In fact, a significant number of teachers are non-Jewish. - 2.
+The best practice stites indentified danceant lieast tass good dassany early childhood programs in North America.
+There is evidence that they are having an impact on the Jewish commitment of famillies. - 3.
+There is better supervision in early childhood programs than in any other area of Jewish education.
+This is attributable to licensing requirements. - 4.
+The airing is a semious issue in early chilbibood programs.
+Many of the teachers have no Judaic training and many others have no no education training. - 5.
 Early childhood programs provide us with a "window of opportunity" with families.
 Typically there is significant interaction with families at this level and many of the good programs see provision of family education as their responsibility.
 The rate of continuation with day school education is high.